 How deep one can image with multiphoton microscopy depends on the tissue type, age of the tissue, quality of the staining but also on the excitation efficiency which is correlated to the peak power of the multiphoton laser and how well this peak power can be maintained in the imaging system.

-This interactive tutorial explains the principles of multiphoton microscopy for deep tissue imaging.
+This video explains the principles of multiphoton microscopy for deep tissue imaging.